COVID-19 pandemic in Barbados: Response

 Since shortly after the first confirmed case, daily updates have been given to the public by various members of government and medical community including: Prime Minister, Mia Mottley; Acting Prime Minister and Minister of Education, Santia Bradshaw; Minister of Health and Wellness, Lt Col Jeffrey Bostic; Acting Chief Medical Officer, Dr. Anton Best; Head of Infectious Diseases at the Queen Elizabeth Hospital, Dr Corey Forde; COVID-19 Czar, Richard Carter.

 The government has encouraged social distancing, suggesting that people practise physical distancing of six feet, limiting the size of gatherings (initially to 100, then 25, and eventually to three) and strongly recommending wearing cloth masks in public.

 Regarding external funding, the European Investment Bank is collaborating with the national government to fund $60 million in emergency healthcare spending connected to COVID-19.
 The Bank's loan will assist the public health system, specifically its COVID-19 treatment capacity and vaccine roll-out and storage.

 Stages

-A COVID-19 hotline was setup (536-4500) and four stages were defined:
+A COVID-19 hotline was set up (536-4500) and four stages were defined: